 Facial Gua Sha for lymphatic drainage And To Relieve Muscle Tension

 Facial gua sha is a wonderful way to aid lymphatic drainage out of the face and down the neck.
+Take a look at the network of lymphatic tissue present in our faces and necks:

 It is also fantastic, like any form of massage, for relieving muscle tension.
 Look at all of those muscles who want TLC, too!

-And since this is a technique that originates in Chinese medicine, it’s helpful and interesting to look at all of the acupuncture channels (meridians) that are on the face that you can stimulate with facial gua sha.
+And since this is a technique that originates in Chinese medicine, it’s helpful and interesting to look at all of the acupuncture channels (meridians) that are on the face and neck that you can stimulate with facial gua sha.

 White = Governing Vessel, also called Du (GV);